 At Key Stage 4 students study a broad range of subjects leading to Level 2 qualifications at the end of a two-year course.
-There are also options students to study vocational courses.
+There are also options for students to study vocational courses.

 All students follow a core curriculum comprised of:

-- English Language (5 hours a fortnight) - English Literature (5 hours a fortnight) - Mathematics (7 hours a fortnight) - Science, with one of the following routes determined by the science department: - 3 separate GCSEs in biology, chemistry and physics (14 hours per fortnight).
+• English Language (5 hours a fortnight)

+- English Literature (5 hours a fortnight) - Mathematics (7 hours a fortnight) - Science, with one of the following routes determined by the science department: - 3 separate GCSEs in biology, chemistry and physics (14 hours per fortnight).
 The majority of students follow this course OR - a 2 GCSE combined science course in which all three sciences are studied (9 hours per fortnight). - Games: non-examined (2 hours a fortnight) - Personal Development, non-examined, including: health, relationships/sexual education, careers, personal finance and religious studies (2 hours a fortnight)

-Depending on their pathway, students have a choice of one or more remaining subjects: geography, history, French, German, philosophy and ethics, computer science, design technology, design technology: fashion and textiles, business studies, music, art and design, and physical education.
+Depending on their pathway, students have a choice of one or more remaining subjects: geography, history, French, German, philosophy and ethics, computer science, design technology: materials, design technology: fashion and textiles, business studies, music, art and design, and physical education.

-We also offer the following vocational courses: WJEC (Eduqas) Events Operations (Year 11 only), WJEC (Eduqas) Hospitality and Catering, AQA Tech Award in Performing Arts (Year 11 only), WJEC (Eduqas) Level 1/2 Vocational Award in Performing Arts (Year 10 only), and OCR Cambridge Nationals Level 1/2 Certificate in Creative iMedia.
+We also offer the following vocational courses: WJEC (Eduqas) Hospitality and Catering, WJEC (Eduqas) Level 1/2 Vocational Award in Performing Arts, and OCR Cambridge Nationals Level 1/2 Certificate in Creative iMedia.